Quote-request guide

 Businesses that want quote questions to land in a live chat, contact list, flow, ticket, or handoff workflow instead of being trapped in a standalone widget.

-Tidio can collect visitor details and route handoff/tickets, but it works best when someone owns the inbox.
-Treat exact pricing, discounts, booking confirmation, and operational promises as reviewed workflows.
+Tidio can collect visitor details and route handoff/tickets.
+Treat exact pricing, discounts, booking confirmation, and operational promises as rule-based or reviewed workflows, not free-form chatbot answers.

 Check Tidio